Valkorz/DatabaseApi/docs/guide.md

 These commands will install the `EF Core tools` CLI extension (which enables the dotnet ef commands) and initialize the database alongside its collections.
 Not doing that will result in a `500 Internal server error` when trying to use any of the http requests, because the database tables have to be initialized first.
 Now we can execute the project using `dotnet run`.

 In this context, a "Migration" is a set of commands to keep the database updates aligned with the aplication's data model, while preserving the existing data.
 When using `dotnet ef migrations add InitialCreate`, you can replace "InitialCreate" with your desired migration name.
+This means that if you make any changes to your database code, you can add another migration and update your database to it in the terminal.

 If you came across the error message " `SQLite Error 1: 'no such table: __EFMigrationsHistory'.` " in the terminal, after executing `dotnet ef database update`, it means that SQLite cannot find your database.
 Follow these steps: